CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 ## Considerations

-Even though `ifupdown2` supports the inclusion of multiple `iface` stanzas for the same interface, Cumulus Networks recommends that you use a single `iface` stanza for each interface.
+Even though `ifupdown2` supports the inclusion of multiple `iface` stanzas for the same interface, use a single `iface` stanza for each interface.
 If you must specify more than one `iface` stanza; for example, if the configuration for a single interface comes from many places, like a template or a sourced file, make sure the stanzas do not specify the same interface attributes.
 Otherwise, unexpected behavior can result.

 In the following example, swp1 is configured in two places: the `/etc/network/interfaces` file and the `/etc/network/interfaces.d/speed_settings` file. `ifupdown2` correctly parses this configuration because the same attributes are not specified in multiple `iface` stanzas.